A-Sverdrup/egg-archiver/README.md

 A special permission was received for integration of modified tk2 source code. tk2 utilities by Anthony&Co.
 Media Production.

-### Misc code from GeneProt:
-This program reuses code of some GeneProt GUI elements.
-A special permission was received for integration of modified GeneProt source code.
-GeneProt © Anthony&Co.
-Media Production 2024-2025.
-All rights reserved.

 ### Python: PSF License Version 2
 This program was created using Python 3